jgkramer/jgkramer.github.io/_drafts/post5_storage.md

   <td>73,224</td> <td>1.86x</td> <td>8.34</td> <td>8.34</td> <td> <b>2.6 GWh</b></td> </tr>
 </table>

 The results of these plans seem very feasible, especially higher-generation grid architecture.
 This could get by with 3 GWh of storage (delivered at a 0.7 GW rate, the difference between 9 GW peak demand and 8.3 GW supply).
 There are numerous pumped-hydro storage facilities in the U.S. that can store 10 GWh.[^2].
-More modern chemical or gravity/weight based storage projects are, as of 2022, in the range of 250 - 500 MWh per project, and a few of these
+More modern chemical or gravity/weight based storage projects are, as of 2022, in the range of 250 - 500 MWh per project, and a few of these would cover the 3 GWh need.

 [^2]: The [Ludington Pumped Storage Power Plant](https://en.wikipedia.org/wiki/Ludington_Pumped_Storage_Power_Plant) in Michigan, for example, has a storage capacity of 19.5 GWh.
 The [Northfield Mountain facility](https://en.wikipedia.org/wiki/Northfield_Mountain_(hydroelectricity_facility))

+The result of this experiment is (approximately) that 3 GWh of electricity storage would enable Nevada to eliminate about ~600 MW of electricity generation capacity (8.34 vs. 8.97 peak consumption) or the equivalent in inter-region transfers which may become less reliable over time; 12 GWh of storage would enable Nevada to eliminate ~1.6 GW of electricity generation capacity.

 ### Power Cycling

+Whether that kind of tradeoff is economical may depend on

 ### Limits of Replacing Peak Generation with Storage